 Howdy!
 I am Jennifer Scott- Bee removal in Houston .
 I relocate honeybees from houses into hives.
 By giving careful consideration to each job a live beehive results from our efforts, we can even put them into your own hive.
 Minimal damage to structure is our goal and we work with you to achieve optimum results.
 We do not repair what we open (we do cover and keep it water proof with plastic sheeting), but give complete instructions on bee proofing the site and have an excellent contractor we can refer to.
 Our fees are reasonable and we give all honey to the customer except what is needed by the bees to survive.
 We maintain several apiaries around the Houston area and sell honey also.
-Prices range from $ 60.00 to 120. for easy jobs.
-2 - $300.00 for 1 story house relocations.
-2 story houses with hives at the top are from 4-600.00 depending on difficulty, extra charge for brick entry.
-We use all protective measures when needed during current conditions, appointments are best arranged by text message to me.
+Prices range from $ $100.00 to 150. for easy jobs, like fences, flowerpots & cable towers. - 400.00 for 1 story house relocations.
+2 story houses with hives at the top are from 5- 600.00 depending on difficulty, extra charge for brick entry.
+This is per colony, no discount for multiple colonies.
+2 story jobs are done by Kelly Sampson.

 We maintain 12 apiaries around the Houston and surrounding areas.
 Raw honeycomb & jars are available during certain seasons at my home at the Alvin locaion .
 Please call or txt before coming to be sure I am home..
 Honey from all apiaries coming in weekly after mid July is- $1.00 per weighed oz. .
 I will do each job myself unless 2 stories, those i refer to Kelly.
 We advise you how to repair to prevent more bees from returning and he does offer repair for extra charge.